 Why do gym members cancel?

-Looking at Xplor data from over 300,000 UK gym members who cancelled between January 2017 and April 2023*, we discovered why members leave.
+LLooking at Xplor data from over 300,000 UK gym members who cancelled over a 5 year+ period, we discovered why members leave.

-The biggest reason why members quit the gym is due to a payment failing.
+he biggest reason why members quit the gym is due to a payment failing.
 Usually because of insufficient funds in the member’s account.
-Or the member cancelling the payment with the bank.
+Or the member cancelling the payment with the bank..

-Most former gym members have their membership cancelled.
+All too often former gym members have their membership cancelled for them.
 They don’t cancel it themselves and don’t tell their club why they are leaving.

 5 biggest reasons why members quit the gym